 The detail of this varies depending on the site’s policies, and the regulations that apply to particular purposes in each European country – the system will accommodate these differences.

 Can I turn it off?

-Users are always in control of their data and will need to give consent if they want to take advantage of the new network to reduce the number of times they must prove their age or take action to give consent to share children’s data.
+Users are always in control of their data when using the euCONSENT network and will need to give consent if they want to take advantage of the new network to reduce the number of times they must prove their age or take action to give consent to share children’s data.

 How will age verification work?

 There are an ever-increasing number of ways to prove your age online.
 Different providers of age checks offer different methods:

 One option is to take a selfie, and then a computer compares it to thousands of images of other people whose age it already knows, and it estimates how old you are by comparison.
 If this happens, then there is no need for the photo you share to be kept – it should be deleted straight away unless you agree it can be retained for some other reason.

 For an exact answer, you can submit official identification such as a passport, ID card or driving license or give your permission for other databases such as banks or electoral rolls to be checked.
 Whichever method you choose, any provider working as part of the new network will be independently audited to ensure they protect your privacy and data security, and give accurate age checks.